urbaninformaticsandresiliencelab/route_distances/README.rst

 The ``mode`` argument is optional and is ``"walk"`` by default.
 You can also specify ``"drive"``, ``"bike"``, or ``"transit"``.

-The ``calculate`` method has a built in error handler that can either return False or throw an exception returned by the requests library.
+The ``distance`` method has a built in error handler that can either return False or throw an exception returned by the requests library.
 This functionality can be toggled by passing ``fail_fast = True`` or ``fail_fast = False`` during class instantiation.
 This is useful if you want to handle exceptions on your own.

+If you want to handle rate limiting, retrying, and exception handling entirely on your own, you can directly use the ``route`` method for which ``distance`` is a front-end for.

 Preliminary isochrone generation with ``OTPDistances`` class
 ------------------------------------------------------------